Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 Some young people, including young people who become looked after as a result of being remanded, will become 'relevant children' if they are in custody on their 16th birthday.
 This would include young people who have spent at least 13 weeks looked after since the age of 14 and were either subject to a care order or who were accommodated or remanded to local authority accommodation immediately prior to entering custody on sentence.

 The authority must keep in touch with relevant young people in custody throughout their sentence, allocate a personal adviser and work with the young person to prepare a pathway plan.
 This should cover arrangements for the support that they will be provided with on release, including arranging for their accommodation and maintenance if they will be under 18.
-The young person's social worker should ensure that the relevant YOT case manager is made aware of their status as Relevant.For further information, see Leaving Care and Transition Procedure.
+The young person's social worker should ensure that the relevant YOT case manager is made aware of their status as Relevant.For further information, see Leaving Care Service Procedure.

 Local authorities also have a duty to young people who, upon being sentenced, cease to be Looked After, but who are not Relevant and so not entitled to support as care leavers.
 This may be because they were, prior to detention, Accommodated (under section 20 of the Children Act 1989) and will leave custody before their 16th birthday, or they are aged 16 or 17 but have been Looked After for less than 13 weeks since the age of 14 (perhaps because they only became looked after when remanded into local authority accommodation immediately prior to sentence).

 In this situation, the responsible local authority must appoint a representative to visit the young person to assess their needs.